 # Fenrir Code Audit Tool

-Fenrir is a code audit tool based on the MCP protocol and AST (Abstract Syntax Tree) technology, designed to address the inefficiencies and inaccuracies of traditional code search and analysis methods when dealing with large-scale, complex structures, or even decompiled code in the fields of security research and automated code auditing.
+Fenrir is a code audit tool based on the MCP protocol and AST technology, designed to address the issues of low efficiency and poor accuracy of traditional code search and analysis methods when facing large-scale, structurally complex, or even decompiled code in the fields of security research and automated code auditing.

 ## Features